What We Do

 · Individualized housing case management and related support services through the Healthcare & Housing (CIHHN).

-Faces of Homelessness Speakers’ Bureau is a statewide alliance of concerned individuals who have experienced and continue to experience homelessness.
-The Speaker’s Bureau is a platform for members to share their firsthand experiences with homelessness and speak out against this continuing unjust reality by organizing speaking engagements hosted by a diverse range of community groups.
-Read more about the Faces of Homelessness Speaker's Bureau.
+Faces of Homelessness Speakers’ Bureau: An alliance of concerned individuals who have experienced and continue to experience homelessness who speak out against this unjust reality by organizing speaking engagements hosted by a diverse range of community groups.